• Skip to primary navigation

 • 📖 Recipe

-If you love fried rice and pineapple, then you need to try this recipe.
-The sweetness from the pineapple complements the savory rice and chicken perfectly.
+If you love fried rice and pineapple, then you need to try this meal idea.
+The sweet pineapples complement the savory rice and tender chicken perfectly.

-Pineapple chicken fried rice is a popular Thai restaurant dish served at Southeast restaurants.
-It is believed that it originates from the Chinese people in Thailand.
+Pineapple chicken fried rice is a popular Thai dish served at Southeast Asian restaurants.
+It is believed to have originated from Chinese communities in Thailand.

 chicken pineapple fried rice